 - Absentee Assistance Form (PDF): This form is used for individuals with an illness or physical disability to designate someone to pick up and/or deliver an Absentee Ballot on their behalf.
 This form must accompany a signed and completed Civilian Absentee Ballot Application when picking up a ballot.

 Deadline to Apply

-Absentee ballot applications must be received by the Election Office no later than 5:00 pm on the Tuesday prior to the primary or election.
+Absentee ballot applications must be received in the Elections Office no later than 5:00 pm on the Tuesday prior to the primary or election.
 However, we highly recommend that you apply as early as possible to allow time for necessary mailings.
 Postmarks are not accepted.

 The absentee ballot process required by the Voter ID law has not changed.
 All requirements of the Voter ID law relative to absentee balloting still exist.
 Absentee ballot applications must contain a driver’s license # or PennDOT ID#.
 If the voter does not have either of those then the voter may provide the last 4 digits of the Social Security #.
 If the voter does not have a driver’s license number, PennDOT ID number or Social Security Number, the voter may provide a copy of another acceptable form of ID, as listed below.
 Applications that are received without the required information will still be processed.
 The ballot will be sent to the voter along with the absentee ballot notice requesting that the information be provided.
 The voter has 6 days after the election to either provide the missing information via email, fax, telephone, or in person, or provide a copy of an acceptable form of ID.